-KNOWLEDGE CHECK 4 Match the client scenario on the left to the most relevant advice on the right.
-A. Client 1 has recently moved to a 1.
-The federal government maintains two new state with his family.
-He has websites that will help you assess which heard that the area is sometimes projects will give you the greatest energy affected by tornadoes that could savings and comfort benefits. potentially damage his home.
-2. Consider the long-term savings that will B. Client 2 is considering purchasing come from making energy efficiency home ENERGY STAR appliances to improvements.
-Investing in energy efficiency reduce her energy bills, but up front can generate lower energy bills and she is not certain it is feasible entitle you to federal tax credits.
-An Energy because they can be more Efficient Mortgage could help you pay for expensive up front. these repairs.
-C. Client 3 wants to make sure her home is safe for her daughter as 3.
-Consider adopting these simple habits: Fix she begins to crawl and walk. leaking faucets, keep lights off in unoccupied D. Client 4 would like to reduce his rooms, unplug equipment when not in use, utility bills so he can put more and reduce the temperature of the water into savings.
-He'd like to do this heater. without spending any money.
-4. The federal government maintains a E. Client 5 recently purchased website that demonstrates how to prepare a home that needs major families and homes for each type of major structural repairs.
-As she makes hazard and disaster.
-Review this website those repairs, she would like to and consider carrying out the home make it more energy efficient, improvement and home maintenance steps but she is not certain how to recommended. begin.
-5. In order to prevent injuries in your home, you can apply common home safety maintenance practices such as fixing loose handrails or carpeting on stairs, checking for exposed wires, and removing clutter.
+- The federal government maintains two websites that will help you assess which projects will give you the greatest energy savings and comfort benefits. - 2.
+Consider the long-term savings that will come from making energy efficiency home improvements.
+Investing in energy efficiency up front can generate lower energy bills and entitle you to federal tax credits.
+An Energy Efficient Mortgage could help you pay for these repairs. - 3.
+Consider adopting these simple habits: Fix leaking faucets, keep lights off in unoccupied rooms, unplug equipment when not in use, and reduce the temperature of the water heater. - 4.
+The federal government maintains a website that demonstrates how to prepare families and homes for each type of major hazard and disaster.
+Review this website and consider carrying out the home improvement and home maintenance steps recommended. - 5.
+In order to prevent injuries in your home, you can apply common home safety maintenance practices such as fixing loose handrails or carpeting on stairs, checking for exposed wires, and removing clutter.